 Ambassador’s Special Self Help Fund

 The Ambassador’s Special Self-Help Fund (SSH) started in Tanzania in 1965 and is designed to provide small scale assistance to registered community groups, women’s groups, self-help groups, youth groups and some schools for projects that improve living conditions in their communities.
-One objective of the Self–Help grant is to combine grant funds with community resources to support important projects.
-Successful applications have strong community involvement and contributions; provide significant community benefit; and are self-sustaining activities that are able to be completed in one year.
-Ambassador’s Special Self-Help fund awards range from $1,000 to $10,000.
-Most grants range from $3,000 – $7,000.
+One objective of the SSH grant is to combine grant funds with community resources to support important projects.
+Successful applications have strong community involvement and contributions; provide significant community benefit; and are self-sustaining activities that can be completed in one year.
+Most grants range from $2,000. up to $10,000.